SimbaBlock/slppp/slppp-contract.md

 <sup>1.
 The Lockingscript can be any valid script combination.
 UPDATE Lockingscript is the same means</sup>

 ### UPDATE - Update Contract Transaction Outputs

+**Transaction inputs**: Any number of inputs or content of inputs, in any order.
 **Transaction outputs**:
 <table>
 <tr>